axelmln/gamuboy-rs-gui/README.md

             libudev-dev
 ```

-On Windows you need to set up vckpg:
+On Windows you need to set up vcpkg:
 ```
 $ cd gamuboy-rs-gui
 $ cargo install cargo-vcpkg